 However, these fruits do not mix well with acid fruits because when they mixed together, they are very different in water content and it is kind of like oil and vinegar.
 They can give you indigestion, gas, acid reflux. or they can create acidic fermentation in your stomach.

 A bad example of Ayurveda food combining would be something like a banana with oranges because they are very different in water content.
 If you want to make a smoothie with these two fruits, you will see the banana float at the top and orange at the bottom.
 If you drink it, it is going to be the same in your stomach and this can create acidic fermentation and even bad breath for you.

 For people who eat a lot of sweet fruits and they still want some juicy fruits before and after.
 You can always eat sub-acid fruits or drink a lot of water before you eat these fruits to keep hydrated.

 For those who wish to improve your digestion and get it solid, try a mono meal.
 A mono meal is eating one fruit at a time for a full meal and you eat enough of that particular fruit to feel satisfied, to get enough calories and feel super energetic.

-Vegetables like leafy green, broccoli, herbs, or avocados are mixed well with salad.
+Vegetables like leafy greens, broccoli, herbs, or avocados are mixed well with the salad.
 They all have similar water content.
 Vegetables that are leafy green are typically mixed very well with other fruits as long as those fruits are eating before or the fruits are mix together to be eaten together with salad.

-You also want to make sure that you didn’t combine acid fruits, sweet fruits and salad together.
+You also want to make sure that you didn’t combine acid fruits, sweet fruits, and salad together.
 One reminder is that fruit shouldn’t be combined with nuts as well since it digests quicker than nuts which may cause your stomach to become very uncomfortable.